KnpLabs/php-github-api/README.markdown

 See all GitHub API routes: [http://develop.github.com/](http://develop.github.com/)

+## Authentication & Security

+Most GitHub services do not require authentication, but some do.
+For example the methods that allow you to change properties on Repositories and some others.
+Therefore this step is facultative.

+### Authenticate

+GitHub provides some different ways of authentication.
+This API implementation implements three of them which are handled by one function:

+    $github->authenticate($username, $secret, $method);

+$username is, of course, the username. $method is optional.
+The three allowed values are:

+* Github_Client::AUTH_URL_TOKEN (default, if $method is omitted)
+* Github_Client::AUTH_HTTP_TOKEN
+* Github_Client::AUTH_HTTP_PASSWORD

+The required value of $secret depends on the choosen $method.
+For the AUTH_*_TOKEN methods, you should provide the API token here.
+For the AUTH_HTTP_PASSWORD, you should provide the password of the account.

+After executing the `$github->authenticate($username, $secret, $method);` method using correct credentials, all further request are done as the given user.

+### About authentication methods

+The Github_Client::AUTH_URL_TOKEN authentication method sends the username and API token in URL parameters.
+The Github_Client::AUTH_HTTP_* authentication methods send their values to GitHub using HTTP Basic Authentication.
+Github_Client::AUTH_URL_TOKEN used to be the only available authentication method.
+To prevent existing applications from changing their behavior in case of an API upgrade, this method is choosen as the default for this API implementation.
+Note however that GitHub describes this method as deprecated.
+In most case you should use the Github_Client::AUTH_HTTP_TOKEN instead.

+### Deauthenticate

+If you want to stop new requests from being authenticated, you can use the deAuthenticate method.

+    $github->deAuthenticate();

-## Customize phpGitHubApi
+## Customize php-github-api

 The library is highly configurable and extensible thanks to dependency injection.

 ### Configure the request

-Wanna change, let's say, the request User Agent?
+Wanna change, let's say, the http client User Agent?

-    $github->getRequest()->setOption('user_agent', 'My new User Agent');
+    $github->getHttpClient()->setOption('user_agent', 'My new User Agent');

-See all request available options in request/phpGitHubApiRequest.php
+See all request available options in Github/HttpClient.php

-### Inject a new request instance
+### Inject a new http client instance

+php-github-api provides a curl-based implementation of a http client.
-If you want to use your own request implementation, inject it to the GitHubApi:
+If you want to use your own http client implementation, inject it to the Github_Client instance:

-    // create a custom request
+    // create a custom http client
-    class myGitHubRequest extends phpGitHubApiRequest
+    class MyHttpClient implements Github_HttpClient
     {
-      // override things
+        public function doRequest($url, array $parameters = array(), $httpMethod = 'GET', array $options) {
+            // send the request and return the raw response }
     }

-    // inject your request instance to the API.
+You can now inject your request through Github_Client constructor:

-    $github->setRequest(new myGitHubRequest());
+    $github = new Github_Client(new MyHttpClient());

+Or to an existing Github_Client instance:

+    $github->setHttpClient(new MyHttpClient());

-Your request implementation must extend phpGitHubApiRequest.
+Your request implementation may extend Github_HttpClient to inherit useful methods.
+See Github_HttpClient_Curl for an implementation example.
+And feel free to contribute your http client!

 ### Inject a new API part instance